scalawithcats/scala-with-cats/src/raw/foldable/cats.md

 The `Foldable` instance for `Map` allows us to fold over its values.
-Because `Map` has two type parameters, we have to fix one of them to create the expected single-parameter type constructor:
+Because `Map` has two type parameters, we have to fix one of them to create the single-parameter type constructor we need to summon the `Foldable`:

 ```tut:book
 type StringMap[A] = Map[String, A]